Pre-candidates for future offices

 With the Municipal Recorder if you are a candidate running for city or town office.

-The online Campaign Finance Reporting System (CFRS) is available to candidates and political action committees required to file with Secretary of State.
+The online Campaign Finance Reporting System (CFRS) is mandatory for candidates and political action committees required to file with the Secretary of State.
+Candidates for the offices listed below are required to file reports electronically utilizing CFRS:

-Effective June 7, 2019, only candidates and political action committeess who file with the county clerk or municipal clerk or recorder may file their campaign finance reports by paper.
+Effective June 7, 2019, only candidates and political action committeess who file with the county clerk, municipal clerk or recorder, or those running for Greater Huntington Park and Recreation District may file their campaign finance reports by paper.
 You may download campaign finance forms on our web site or request them by calling our office at 304-558-6000.
-You may file your statements to the appropriate filing officer by mail, fax, or email.
+You may file your statements to the appropriate filing officer by mail, fax, email, or in person.

 Campaign finance reports must be received no earlier than the first day of the filing period and no later than the last day of the filing period.
 To view reporting periods and due dates, download Campaign Finance Deadlines (PDF).
 Paper reports mailed by county and municipal candidates and political action committees must be postmarked by the last day of filing.